Want to visit the ultimate tropical paradise at Boracay? Wondering how to get to Boracay from Cebu? We can help!

 While it’s not far from Cebu City to Boracay, this journey can seem complicated – at least until you take it step-by-step.
 It’s actually quite straightforward with many people taking this trip every day.

 Below, I break down exactly how to travel from Cebu to Boracay so you know exactly what you need to do and when.
 This guide will cover information on both a Cebu to Boracay flight and a Cebu to Boracay ferry as well as the corresponding Cebu to Boracay fare.
 I’ll also share how to make a Cebu to Boracay land trip (well as much as possible anyway).

 After reading our guide you will be well on your way to paradise!

 This guide also covers the reverse journey on how to travel from Boracay to Cebu.

 Cebu – Boracay Map

-This map will show you how to get Boracay from Cebu.
+This map shows you how to get Boracay from Cebu.

-The distance between these two places is 282.5 kilometers, with an approximate travel time of 3.5 hours right up to 20 hours depending on what transportation from Cebu to Boracay you choose.
+The distance between these two places is 282.5 kilometers, with an approximate travel time of 4 hours up to 23+ hours depending on what transportation from Cebu to Boracay you choose.

 BEST OPTION: How To Go From Cebu To Boracay